hexbus/ppebcr-docs/README.md

 - Pico W module solders to the board using the castellated edges on the Pico.
 - Verify correct alignment:
-  - USB port facing rear of case
+  - USB port facing front of board
   - Pin 1 correctly oriented
   - Apply soldering iron to the pcb and the edge of the pico, and apply solder.